RealSprint/vindral-examples-webview/react-native/README.md

 Navigate to the 'vindral-webview-example' directory and run the following command:
 `npm install`

+For dependencies like `react-native-google-cast` that add custom native code, you need to run the following command:
+`npx expo prebuild`

 **Run the project**

 Start the project using Expo: